mwri/plugorg/README.md

 not have a type.
 Two methods exist, `get_type` and `get_types`, and valid keys are 'name', and anything that may be returned by a type's `po_attribs` method.

-## Build

-Run `npm install` to install the dev/build dependencies, and `grunt build` to build.

-Run `grunt watch_dev` to invoke a continuous file watch build test cycle.